-Premier Doug Ford has cast a wide net in seeking advice on the possible re-opening of schools…but they have to come up with plan by tomorrow.
+Premier Doug Ford has cast a wide net in seeking advice from stakeholders in Mississauga and Brampton, among others in Ontario, on the possible re-opening of schools…but they have to come up with plan by tomorrow.

 Today the premier send a general letter to stakeholders in Peel Region and other community leaders across the province asking for input on whether it is safe for elementary and secondary school students to finish off the final month of learning this term in a classroom setting.
 He wants responses by 5 p.m. on May 28.